shack2/ysoseiral-anycode/README.md

 # ysoseiral-anycode
-cb1 cc2 cc3 cc4 cc10 …… any gadget chain that use Gadgets.createTemplatesImpl()
+cb1 cc2 cc3 cc4 cc10 …… any gadget chain that used Gadgets.createTemplatesImpl()
 ## building
 Requires Java 1.7+ and Maven 3.x+